Funded 3-year-old and 4-year-old Kindergarten Programs

 Co-learning is the way of the future which, as we are learning, will include the need for lots of resilience and adaptability.
 We realise we cannot predict the careers they will have, but what we can predict is the skills and dispositions needed to have lifelong success.

 You’ll notice the Victorian Kinder Tick is displayed at Choklits because we are accredited to deliver a funded program for both 3 and 4-year-olds.
-We are fortunate to have several Qualified Kindergarten Teachers at Choklits who hold Bachelor’s of Education and are approved with the Victorian Institute of Teaching.
+We are fortunate to have Qualified Kindergarten Teachers at Choklits who hold Bachelor’s of Education and are approved by the Victorian Institute of Teaching.

-Both the Choklits 3 and 4-year-old kindergarten programs run each day from 8:30am to 4:30pm, 52 weeks a year.
-The hours before and after each program will be dedicated to additional education and play in line with the Early Learning Centre environment.
+Both the Choklits 3 and 4-year-old Kindergarten programs run each day from approximately 8:30am to 4:30pm, 52 weeks a year.
+The hours before and after each program will be dedicated to additional education and play in line with the early learning environment.

 The Choklits Kindergarten Program

-• Children who are already attending the centre stay in familiar surroundings and with friends they have known for some time
+- Children who are already attending the service stay in familiar surroundings and with friends they have known for some time

-• Running a full program five days a week offers even greater flexibility and support for families
+- Our full program runs five days a week offering even greater flexibility and support for families

 Please feel free to contact us and talk to the educators in the Kindergarten room at any time.
 We are happy to talk to you and discuss the program and answer any questions.